 Symptoms depend on how much of the drug is taken.

 Symptoms of opioid intoxication can include:

-- Altered mental status, such as confusion or delirium
+- Altered mental status, such as confusion, delirium, or decreased awareness or responsiveness

 - Extreme sleepiness or loss of alertness

 Tests that are ordered depend on the provider's concern for additional medical problems.
 Tests may include:

 - CT scan of the brain, if the person is having seizures or might have a head injury

 - ECG (electrocardiogram) to measure electrical activity in the heart

 The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated as appropriate.
 The person may receive: